FKouhai/go-api-test/README.md

 - Postman
 - mongodb
 - Studio 3T for mongodb (this last one is to be able to manage the collections in a visual way)

+# TODO
+- Make the API configurable via json -> configurable values would be, mongodb host,mongodb port and application port
+- Create Jenkinsfile to build the image
+- Create a docker-compose to deploy the API and a sperate container for mongodb